PubNub LogoDocs

 Message Persistence API for PubNub POSIX C++ SDK

-The PubNub Message Persistence Service provides real-time access to history for all messages published to PubNub.
-Each published message is timestamped to the nearest 10 nanoseconds, and is stored across multiple availability zones in several geographical data center locations.
+Message Persistence provides real-time access to the history of all messages published to PubNub.
+Each published message is timestamped to the nearest 10 nanoseconds and is stored across multiple availability zones in several geographical locations.
 Stored messages can be encrypted with AES-256 message encryption, ensuring that they are not readable while stored on PubNub's network.
+For more information, refer to Message Persistence.

 Messages can be stored for a configurable duration or forever, as controlled by the retention policy that is configured on your account.
-The following options are available: 1, 3, 5, 7, 15, or 30 days, and Forever.
+The following options are available: 1 day, 7 days, 30 days, 3 months, 6 months, 1 year, or Unlimited.

 History

 This function fetches historical messages of a channel.
-PubNub Message Persistence Service provides real-time access to an unlimited history for all messages published to PubNub.
+Message Persistence provides real-time access to an unlimited history for all messages published to PubNub.
 Stored messages are replicated across multiple availability zones in several geographical data center locations.
 Stored messages can be encrypted with AES-256 message encryption ensuring that they are not readable while stored on PubNub's network.
 It is possible to control how messages are returned and in what order, for example you can:

 • Limit the number of messages to a specific quantity using the count parameter.